 Phase One: Growing Anger

-The manager’s fierceness bar begins unfilled, and increments to full limit over a time of 50 seconds.
+The manager’s fierceness bar Sha of Anger for the Moment unfilled, and increments to full limit over a time of 50 seconds.
 During this time, the supervisor is in Phase One.
 When the anger bar is full, the stage closes.

 During Phase One, the manager utilizes a solitary capacity (notwithstanding the regular capacities recorded previously).